What Is a Tiny Home?

 • The home is not connected to any public services.

-• Is compliant with the Environmental Protection Agency (EPA) environmental laws.
+• It is compliant with the Environmental Protection Agency (EPA) environmental laws.

-• Verify the type of land you have (agricultural, rural, other) and ensure your local authority allows temporary structures on the category land you have.
+• You verify the type of land you have (agricultural, rural, other) and ensure your local authority allows temporary structures on that category of land.

 Tiny Homes Water and Sanitation

-We realise that water and sanitation are not the first few items that spring to mind when you’re dreaming of your new micro home.
-You may just assume it comes along with a micro bathroom, deluxe inbuilt shower, modern toilet and stylish sink included.
+We realise that water and sanitation are not the first items that spring to mind when you are dreaming of your new micro home.
+You may just assume it comes along with a micro bathroom, deluxe inbuilt shower, modern toilet, and stylish sink included.

 However, to avoid any unpleasant situations further down the line, and any possible health or hygiene problems, there are legalities with water best dealt with and planned from the start.